promethivm-labs/Summa-Generativarum/README.md

 # 🜂 **THE SUMMA GENERATIVARUM**
 ## **PROMETHIVM: A Living Encyclopedia of Generative Logic and Metaformal Science**
-#### Note: This repository uses LaTeX and is best viewed on desktop, not on mobile.
+#### Note: This repository uses LaTeX and is best viewed on a browser.

 ## I. Purpose and Invocation